 The citrus rust mite (CRM) and the pink citrus rust mite (PCRM) are found on all citrus varieties throughout Florida.
-Although they can co-exist on the same leaf or fruit, the CRM is usually the prevalent species.
-However, the PCRM develops to greater damaging populations early in the season (April-May).
+Although they can coexist on the same leaf or fruit, the CRM is usually the prevalent species.
+However, the PCRM develops to greater damaging populations early in the season (April- May).
 Both rust mites are important pests of fruit grown for the fresh market.
-On some specialty varieties (such as Sunburst tangerine), damage may be particularly severe on stems and foliage, causing leaf injury and possible abscission.
+On some specialty varieties (such as Sunburst tangerine), damage may be particularly severe on stems and fo- liage, causing leaf injury and possible abscission.
 Fruit damage is the main concern with other varieties.
-Both mites feed on green stems, leaves and fruit with the PCRM being potentially more destructive.
+Both mites feed on green stems, leaves and fruit, with the PCRM being potentially more destructive.

 Each of the two species go through four developmental stages during their life cycle: egg, first instar (larva), second instar (nymph), and adult.
 Egg deposition begins within 2 days after the female reaches sexual maturity and continues throughout her life of 14 to 20 days.
 The female lays one to two spherical transparent eggs (CRM) or transparent flattened eggs (PCRM) per day and as many as 30 during her lifetime.
 Eggs hatch in about 3 days at 81°F. The newly hatched larva resembles the adult, changing in color from clear to lemon yellow (CRM) or pink (PCRM) after molting to the nymphal stage.
 After about 2 days at 81°F, molting occurs.
 The first nymphal stage resembles the larval and requires about 2 days to molt to an adult at the above temperature.
-The CRM adult has an elongated, wedgeshaped body about three times longer (0.15 mm) than
+The CRM adult has an elon- gated, wedgeshaped body about three times longer (0.15 mm) than wide.

-- 1. This document is ENY-603, one of a series of the Department of Entomology and Nematology, UF/IFAS Extension.
+- 1. This document is ENY-603, one of a series of the Entomology and Nematology Department, UF/IFAS Extension.
 Original publication date October 1999.
-Revised September 2013, April 2016, and January 2019.
+Revised September 2013, April 2016, May 2018, and March 2019.
 Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - 2.
-M. E. Rogers, professor, Department of Entomology and Nematology, Citrus Research and Education Center; P. A. Stansly, professor, Department of Entomology and Nematology, Southwest Florida REC; and J. A. Qureshi, assistant professor, Indian River REC; UF/IFAS Extension, Gainesville, FL 32611.
+J. A. Qureshi, assistant professor, UF/IFAS Indian River Research and Education Center; and P. A. Stansly, professor, Entomology and Nematology Department, UF/IFAS Southwest Florida REC; UF/IFAS Extension, Gainesville, FL 32611.